Broulee, Batemans Bay

 Broulee is a small coastal town located a cruisy 20 minutes down south from Batemans Bay.
 Broulee is a perfect for a lazy weekend get away from Canberra or Sydney.
 This area gets busy in peak summer months between November and March.
 This best time to go and avoid the crowds is a cheeky mid-week trip or sometime in February or March.
 I love to randomly take a day off and drive down for a daytrip on a hot summer’s day before or after the school holidays, which is mid-December to the end of January.

 Broulee is the ideal place for a holiday with the family and what I love about is choice.
 There are 3 three distinctively different beaches which you can easier get to by walking:

 North beach: A 1 kilometre stretch of coastline ideal for beginner surfers.
 This quiet and peaceful beach where the Broulee Surf School operates from if the family wants to learn how to surf.
 The waves are gradual so surfers can walk far in the ocean with board making it ideal for beginners.
 There is a also a sandy shallow inlet area to the top of beach in which the kids will fall in the love and have hours of fun.

-South beach: Located in front the surf club, is a patrolled beach offering something for everybody.
+South beach: Located in front the surf club, this is a patrolled beach offering something for everybody.
 This is my favourite beach in Batemans Bay in terms of its overall look and feel and my usually getaway spot from Canberra.
 When the conditions are right, South beach has the best waves for surfers, boogie boarders and body boarders.
 I’ve also seen few a kite surfers strutting their stuff out from this beach.
 There is 7 kilometres of sandy beach to play around, a rocky area to the left of the beach to keep the kids entertained for hours and you can snorkel around the side.
 In between or after these activities, you can easily access the club for a lazy lunch and there are excellent toilet/shower facilities.
 What else do you want?

 My tips for Broulee beaches